 A target load function (TLF) is the dynamic equivalent of the critical load function (see chapter 4) - a function showing the maximum allowable deposition of sulphur and nitrogen.
 However, critical load shows the maximum allowable load an ecosystem can tolerate in the very long run, whereas the target load function shows the maximum load that allows an acidified ecosystem to recover to a specified year, the target year.
 Therefore the target load is lower than the critical load (see the figure below).
-An ecosystem with a deposition exactly at the critical load for a certain year the ecosystem will recover but later than the target year, and if the deposition is less than the target load the ecosystem will recover before the target year.
+An ecosystem with a deposition exactly at the critical load will never recover.
+If the deposition is below the critical load but above the target load for a certain year the ecosystem will recover but later than the target year, and if the deposition is less than the target load the ecosystem will recover before the target year.
 As opposed to the critical load, the TLF depends on the current state of the ecosystem and also on when the decrease in deposition occurs, that is on the accumulated load between now and the target year.